 50 years ago, you would wait weeks for a letter.
 Now your mailbox is full of commercial stickers.
 10 years ago, receiving an e-mail was celebrated.
 Today, your inbox is full of spam.

-Soon, brands will start using mobile messages as a marketing channel.
+Soon, brands will start using mobile messages or messenger as a marketing channel.

 Some of them already do!